-The checksum, which is eight bits wide, is generated using the polynomial left shifted eight bits polynomial
+The checksum, which is eight bits wide, is generated using the polynomial

 To generate the checksum, the data is left shifted by eight bits to create a number ending in eight Logic 0s.
-The polynomial is aligned so that the MSB is adjacent to the leftmost Logic 1 of the data.

-An XOR (exclusive OR) function is applied to the data to produce a new, shorter number.
-The polynomial is again aligned so that the MSB is adjacent to the leftmost Logic 1 of the new result, and the procedure is repeated.
+The polynomial is aligned so that its MSB is adjacent to the leftmost Logic 1 of the data.
+An XOR function is applied to the data to produce a new, shorter number.
+The polynomial is again aligned so that its MSB is adjacent to the leftmost Logic 1 of the new result, and the procedure is repeated.
 This process repeats until the original data is reduced to a value less than the polynomial.
 This is the 8-bit checksum.